jnozzi/cocoadev.com/markdown/ChangeFirstResponderFromATextFieldSActionMethod.md

 ----

 I have a similar problem.
 A simple data entry window with 3 text fields, an �Enter� and a �Finish� button.
 The Enter button has its key equivalent set to Return.
-The action is in a subclass of General/NSWindowController, like so:
+The action is in a subclass of NSWindowController, like so:

-- (General/IBAction) pressEnterButton: (id) sender;
+- (IBAction) pressEnterButton: (id) sender;
 {
    if ([myDataController validateField1:[field1 stringValue]
                               Field2:[field2 stringValue]